5 Best Canadian RV Tours

 The long drive possible is the famous Gaspésie Tour at Gaspé Peninsula.
 The 1,090 km of the drive is ranked on the Best 20 Trips of the year 2011.
 Starting your tour from Bas-Saint Laurent, and you can drive to the coast and see shipbuilding towns, historical lighthouses, and again get dwarfed by the nature.

 The British Columbia Sea to Sky Highway starts from US, from the state of Washington and Canada’s Whistler.
 It is 409 km of twisted road, with lots of left and right and up and down.
 You will constantly be in elevation when you drive through the notorious mountains and evergreen trees.
 In the process, get the breathtaking views of the Pacific Ocean and Squamish River.

 Vancouver is truly an amazing place on earth.
 This is considered as a number 1 drive of Canada for certain reason.
 Starting from Kamloops and till Banff is around 494 km filled with some lovely bridges, and several turns, and also the wildlife!
 But, be very careful, a moose certainly can ruin your entire trip.
 When you reach Glacier National Park, then you will be in awe and dwarfed by the mountains and green trees!

 Saskatchewan’s Red Coat Trail

 For displaying diversity in Canada, we have chosen Highway 13 on number 5.
-This is 676 km of the drive and is quite straight and long that is why many people like to roll the window down & gaze out at the Canadian landscape.
+This is 676 km of the drive and is quite straight and long, that is why many people like to roll the window down & gaze out at the Canadian landscape.
 Along your way, you may stop off at the caves, Grasslands National Park, and do horseback riding.
 It is the perfect place where you can do your stargazing.
-If you have a little time for the long vacation, then Canada tours across the whole country give you the diverse sightseeing opportunities.
+If you have a little time for the long holiday, then Canada tours across the whole country give you the diverse sightseeing opportunities.